A Cohomology Theory for Planar Trivalent Graphs with Perfect Matchings: Examples of cohomology calculations

-The differences between the two perfect matchings of $P_3$ are revealed in the cohomology and the $2$-factor polynomials of each.
+By comparing the cohomology with the $2$-factors for each perfect matching, one can see that the cohomology groups are stronger invariants than the polynomial invariants.
+In this example, both types of invariants distinguish the two perfect matchings on $P_3$, but the stronger cohomology invariant is likely able to distinguish two perfect matchings on the same graph with the same $2$-factor polynomials (cf. Conjecture~\ref{conj:same-2-factor-different-cohomology}.)

+These perfect matchings also highlight results from other theorems in this paper.
 For example, the ladder perfect matching $L$ is an odd perfect matching (subtracting the ladder gives two odd 3-cycles).
-Consequently, evaluating the $2$-factor polynomial for $L$ at 1 should be 0, as it is.
-Since $P_3$ is 4-colorable, there exists at least one even perfect matching: The candle stick perfect matching $C$ is such an example.
-Theorem~\ref{thm:existence_of_even_perfect_matching} suggests that evaluating the $2$-factor for $C$ at $1$ should be nonzero.
-In fact, it is $2$.
-In all examples the author has computed so far, the $2$-factor polynomial evaluated at $1$ has always been positive for every even perfect matching.
-Why they all seem to be positive (and not sometimes zero or negative) is not at all obvious:
+Consequently, evaluating the $2$-factor polynomial for $L$ at $1$ should be $0$, as it is.
+The candlestick perfect matching $C$ is an even perfect matching.
+Evaluating the $2$-factor polynomial at $1$ is $2$, which captures the fact that there are two $2$-factors that contain $C$ as in Theorem~\ref{conj:f_size_conjecture}.

-\begin{conjecture} Let $G$ be a planar trivalent graph with perfect matching $M$.
-If $M$ is an even perfect matching, then $\tfp{G}{M}(1) > 0$. \end{conjecture}

-Of course, this conjecture is automatically true if Conjecture~\ref{conj:f_size_conjecture} is true, but this conjecture may be easier to prove first.
-(Conjecture~\ref{conj:f_size_conjecture} was proven in \cite{BM} after the completion of this paper but before it was published.
-Hence, Conjecture~\ref{conjecture:even-perfect-matching} is also true.) \\

-There are examples of graphs and perfect matchings where every cochain group is a cohomology group (i.e., $\del = 0$ for all $i$ and $j$) and examples where a ``minimal'' number of cohain groups are also cohomology groups.
-For example, every cochain group ($2^{m+1}$ in all) of $m$-th dumbbell graph $D_m$ (cf. Introduction) is also a cohomology group, i.e.,
+While the cochain complex is actually an invariant (cf. Theorem~\ref{theorem:main-theorem-of-cohomology}), the cohomology, like all homology theories, can capture salient information about the graph not directly observed in the cochain complex.
+To show that this is possible, we present both extremes, i.e., examples of graphs and perfect matchings where the cochain complex is equal to the cohomology (i.e., $\del = 0$ for all $i$ and $j$) and examples with large nonzero cochain complexes that all collapse to a cohomology isomorphic to $\BZ_2\oplus \BZ_2$ up to a quantum grading shift.

+Define the {\em $m$-th dumbbell graph} to be $D_m$ together with perfect matchings $M_m$ as shown in the figure:

+Every cochain group ($2^{m+1}$ in all) of $m$-th dumbbell graph $D_m$ is also a nontrivial cohomology group.
+This is because every map corresponding to an edge in the hypercube of states of $D_m$ is the $A$ map.
+(In fact, the maps will be $A$ maps for any ``tree of loops'' created by chaining and branching loops together using the construction described above Proposition~\ref{theorem:cohomology-of-a-loop}.)
+Therefore,

 \begin{theorem} For the $m$-dumbbell graph $D_m$ with perfect matching $M_m$,

 for $0\leq i \leq m$, and $j=i-1$ or $j=i+1$, and $0$ otherwise. \end{theorem}